kyok01/twilight-front/README.md

 ![logo](docs/PPWallet.png)

-# AirdropDAO - Account Abstraction Wallet for Airdrop
+# PPwallet - Account Abstraction Wallet to realize permissonless Payment

 ## Summary
-Airdrop DAO will onboard next 1 billion people.
+PPWallet will onboard next 400 million people.
-We realize super easy UX to have Wallet.
-We send Account Abstraction Wallet when user authorized some social account,
+We enable crypto-users to pay non-wallet holder token.
+We prepared Name Server as a gift towards non-crypto users.

-Presentation  movie:
+Presentatitoon  movie:
 https://youtu.be/vswHQAz6oKg
+youtube:

 Only demo(movie):
 https://www.loom.com/share/a97bf1139a2942a7965a9acdc448a35b